 What do you know about the bowel?

-The bowel is part of the digestive system.
-It is made up of the small bowel (small intestine) and the large bowel (colon and rectum).
-The small bowel is longer than the large bowel but it gets its name from the fact it is much narrower than the large bowel.
+The bowel is part of the digestive system and it's made up of the small bowel (small intestine) and the large bowel (colon and rectum).

 What are the symptoms of bowel cancer?